splinesreticulating/WellSaid/README.md

 - macOS (required for Messages database access)
 - Node.js 18+ and Yarn
-- OpenAI API key for generating suggestions
+- OpenAI API key (if using OpenAI) or a running local Khoj instance (if using Khoj)

 **Note**: This application is designed to run exclusively on macOS as it requires direct access to the Messages app database.